The Lion and the Witch

-Like Maladroit the marketing of this EP caused a rift with Weezer's record label Geffen Records.
+Like Maladroit, the marketing of this EP caused a rift between Weezer and their record label, Geffen Records.
 The band wanted an eight-song EP with a unique packaging that would not involve crystal cases.
-Geffen told the band that the packaging idea was too expensive and the number of songs on the EP needed to be reduced from eight songs to six as to not upset the other retailers who would not be receiving the disc.
-The artwork and packaging stuck but the disc's length was reduced to six songs including a "hidden track": an instrumental track titled "Polynesia" that opens the disc.
+Geffen told the band that the packaging idea was too expensive and the number of songs on the EP needed to be reduced from eight songs to six as to not upset the other retailers, who would not be receiving the disc.
+The artwork and packaging stuck but the disc's length was reduced to six songs, along with a "hidden track": an instrumental track titled "Polynesia", which opens the disc.

 Recording

 While recording the EP, the band makes two errors on this live disc.
 Rivers Cuomo accidentally begins singing the third verse of "El Scorcho" during the second verse and Scott Shriner, who had been in the band for less than a year at the time of this show, forgets the words in the bridge to "Holiday," causing the other members of the band to crack up.
 After the performance is through, Cuomo muses "Scott just won a Grammy!"
 In addition to that error, the last track is thirty seconds shorter than what the band intended and there is a noticeable cut off on the finished disc.
 None of the music is missing, but there was more after-song commentary that the band wanted on the disc.
 The full version of this track was released shortly thereafter on the band's website in mp3 format.